-Kacie, studies Communication at Arapahoe Community College (ACC)
+Kacie, studied Communication at Arapahoe Community College (ACC)

 Kacie's love of reading and learning drove her to enroll in college.
 At ACC, Kacie helped start the Elevate Club, dedicated to raising awareness of what it is like to be a student with a disability in college.
 She interned with a local coffee shop and now works in the college library.
 She has a special place in her heart for shelter animals.
-In May 2020, Kacie will graduate with her Associate's Degree in Communications.
-She hopes to transfer to a university to obtain her Bachelor's degree.
-Kacie hopes to work as a librarian and inspire children to love learning.
+In May 2020, Kacie graduated with her Associate's Degree in Communications.
+She plans to transfer to Colorado State University to obtain her Bachelor's degree.
+Kacie looks forward to living independently, continuing to learn new things, and make new friends.
+Kacie's dream job is to work as a librarian and inspire children to love learning.

 Kacie's Favorite College Classes